-It is the responsibility of the applicant to capture CPRIT's attention primarily with the Abstract and Significance statement alone.
+It is the responsibility of the applicant to capture CPRIT's attention primarily with the Abstract and significance of the research alone.
 Therefore, applicants are advised to prepare this section wisely.
-Based on the Abstract and Significance statement (and the Specific Aims Page, Budget and Justification and Biographical Sketches), applications that are judged to offer only modest contributions to the field of cancer research or that do not sufficiently capture the reviewers' interest may be excluded from further peer review (see section 11.1).
-Applicants should not waste this valuable space by stating obvious facts (eg, that cancer is a significant problem; that better diagnostic and therapeutic approaches are needed urgently; or that the type of cancer of interest to the PI is important, vexing, or deadly).
+Based on the Abstract and Significance statement (and the Specific Aims, Budget and Justification and Biographical Sketches), applications that are judged to offer only modest contributions to the field of cancer research or that do not sufficiently capture the reviewers' interest may be excluded from peer review (see section 11.1).
+Applicants should not waste this valuable space by stating obvious facts (e.g., that cancer is a significant problem; that better diagnostic and therapeutic approaches are needed urgently; or that the type of cancer of interest to the PI is important, vexing, or deadly).

 Clearly explain the question or problem to be addressed and the approach to its answer or solution.
-The specific aims of the application must be obvious from the abstract although they need not be restated verbatim from the research plan.
+Provide the hypothesis to be tested, the specific aims, and the overall experimental approaches.